cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

    <details>
    <summary>Answer: (Click to expand!)</summary>

-   For the beggining of your study we suggest you set the PS of your new seed to 1.
+    For first rate studies, we suggest that you set the PS of your new seed to 1.
 This way you can check the initial rate of your seed and then study how you can control it by increasing the PS.
    </details>

 The PS of the new seeds are: